VilleWillstrom/currency-exchange-calculator/readme.md

 Currency Converter API is a .NET 6 web API that allows users to convert amounts between different currencies using exchange rates fetched from an external API.

+A live version of the API is hosted on Azure App Services at the following URL: [currency-exchange-calculator](https://currency-exchange-calculator.azurewebsites.net/).

+IYou can test the API using tools like [Insomnia](https://insomnia.rest/download) or [Postman](https://www.postman.com/downloads/).
+These tools allow you to easily send requests and examine responses from the API.

+Before testing, please review the API endpoints and their required request bodies to ensure proper usage.
+Those are defined at the end of this document.

 <br><br>

 ## Features